MinimalDevops/MD-Youtube-Summarizer/README.md

 A Chrome extension to download and summarize YouTube video (and Shorts) transcripts using a local Python backend and Ollama for AI-powered summarization.

 ## Features
-- Download transcripts from YouTube videos and Shorts with one click
+- Download transcripts from YouTube videos, Shorts, and Instagram Reels with one click
 - Optional AI-powered summarization using Ollama (local LLM)
 - Customizable model selection for summarization
 - Clean, modern popup UI